 Send your public key to those people whom you want to send encrypted emails to you, using the menu option Enigmail–Attach My Public Key.
 You can also upload your public key to a key server.
 All key servers are synchronised automatically.
 You can find other people's public keys on the key server.

-All your keys and other people's public keys can be seen in Enigmail–Key Management.
-They are not stored in Thunderbird.
-If you want to use them on another computer, you need to export and import them.
-The other Thunderbird settings and the emails can easily copied to another computer by copying the profile folder.
+All your keys and other people's public keys can be seen in the Key Management.
+They are now stored in your Thunderbird profile folder.
+If you copy this profile folder to another computer, you have there all your email and your settings.
+Convenient!
 Instructions: mozilla.org, mozillazine.org.
 You should make backups of the profile folder regularly.

 Inline-PGP encrypts only the content your the email, not the attachments.
 PGP/MIME encrypts also attachments.

 You can use one PGP key for several email addresses (which is not possible with S/MIME certificates).
 You can also add an email address to an existing key.